Internal Medicine and Emergency Medicine Update for Primary Care

 Friday, December 5th

-Colon, Breast, Prostate, and Lung Screening Update
+Colon, Breast, Prostate, and Lung Cancer Screening Update

 Objectives: 1) Review current USPSTF recommendations regarding colon, breast, prostate, and lung cancer screening 2) Review the literature that the USPSTF recommendations are based on 3) Consider how to discuss controversial topics, such as breast, lung, and prostate cancer screening with the patient